N1cky94/library-example/docs/features/wave1.md

 So that it becomes available for readers.

 #### Acceptance Criteria
-- [ ] A book must have a title, author, ISBN, and publication year.
+- [x] A book must have a title, author, ISBN, and publication year.
-- [ ] The title, author and ISBN should not be empty (null or only spaces).
+- [x] The title, author and ISBN should not be empty (null or only spaces).
+  - [x] An error “... is required.” should be given otherwise.
+- [x] The publication year must be a positive number.
+  - [x] An error “Publication year must be a positive integer.” should be given otherwise.
+- [x] The publication year cannot be in the future.
+  - [x] An error “Publication year cannot be in the future.” should be given otherwise.

+#### Technical Requirements
+- [x] Create a Book class with the specified fields.
+- [x] Implement validation within the setters or the constructor of the class.
+  - [x] An ISBN is a String that contains 13 digits.
+Example: 978-0-545-01022-1
+  - [x] For publication year validation, have a look at the java Year class (and its now() method): https://docs.oracle.com/en/java/javase/21/docs/api/java.base/java/time/Year.html
+- [x] Write unit tests covering both the happy and unhappy cases.

+---

+### Story 3: Register Magazine
+As a librarian,
+I want to be able to register a magazine in the system, So that it becomes available for readers.

+#### Acceptance Criteria
+- [ ] A magazine must have a title, editor, ISSN (not ISBN!), and publication year.
+- [ ] The title, editor and ISSN should not be empty.
   - [ ] An error “... is required.” should be given otherwise.
 - [ ] The publication year must be a positive number.
   - [ ] An error “Publication year must be a positive integer.” should be given otherwise.
 - [ ] The publication year cannot be in the future.
   - [ ] An error “Publication year cannot be in the future.” should be given otherwise.

 #### Technical Requirements
-- [ ] Create a Book class with the specified fields.
+- [ ] Create a Magazine class with the specified fields.
 - [ ] Implement validation within the setters or the constructor of the class.
-  - [ ] An ISBN is a String that contains 13 digits.
-Example: 978-0-545-01022-1
-  - [ ] For publication year validation, have a look at the java Year class (and its now() method): https://docs.oracle.com/en/java/javase/21/docs/api/java.base/java/time/Year.html
 - [ ] Write unit tests covering both the happy and unhappy cases.

 ---